malcolmmathew-zz/bot-engine/README.md

 5. Click the *messages*, *message_deliveries*, *messaging_optins*, *messaging_postbacks*, and *message_reads* options under 'Subscription Fields'.

-6. under *Webhooks*, choose your previously created page and click *Subscribe* such that the page subscribes to your newly created webhook.
+6. Under *Webhooks*, choose your previously created page and click *Subscribe* such that the page subscribes to your newly created webhook.

 #### Bot Communication

 1. Navigate to your page on Facebook and click *Message* to begin communicating with your bot.

-## Current State
+**Note:** At this point your deployed application will only communicate with you through your Facebook page, as it is in a development stage.
+In order to deploy this application to the public you must follow these instructions.

-The engine and associated process currently exists as a set of bash scripts and Python modules which can be configured (via parameters) to generate a Facebook Messenger bot.
-Due to cost limitations, there exists a single database (and collection) for data storage.
+2. Navigate to *App Review* within your application on the Facebook Developers page.

-The next iteration of this project would include packaging the engine and template modules into a Flask application server, and deploying said server on a remote machine (e.g. thin EC2 instance, Amazon Lightsail).
-The deployed server would expose a simple API allowing JSON passing, while generating subprocesses for handling the generated files and deploying the bot to Heroku.
+3. Turn the switch on under 'Make <application_name> public?'.